AAP MeWe Page

 This product should never be used in the presence of invertebrates as for the reasons outlined above.

-In the aquarium the disease spreads easily from fish to fish as they consume the eggs of the worms, shed in feces of infected individuals.
+In the aquarium, this parasite infestation spreads easily from fish to fish as they consume the eggs of the worms, shed in feces of infected individuals.

-Piperazine is found in Pepso Flakes, and the now discontinued Tetra Anti-Parasite Flakes.
+Piperazine is found in AAP Piperazine/Pipzine AND AAPDiscomed, and the now discontinued Pepso Flakes and Tetra Anti-Parasite Flakes.

 Praziquantel is an anti-worm, medication.
 It prevents worms from growing or multiplying in the body.